shaundmorris/clone-ddf-repos/README.md

-pullrequest-checker
+clone-ddf-repos
 ===================

-Checks all of the repositories for open pull requests and outputs the results.
+Clones all of the DDF repositories hosted by the Codice Foundation on Github.

 ## Executing the Script
 ### What you need ###